Giles County Woman Charged with TennCare Drug Fraud

-NASHVILLE – A Giles County woman is charged with TennCare fraud for trying to alter a prescription for pain medication and have TennCare pay for it.
+NASHVILLE – A Giles County woman is charged with TennCare fraud for selling prescription drugs paid for by TennCare.